elliottt/elliottt.github.io/source/_posts/2013-02-19-serenade-in-haskell.markdown

 attr_example2 = ul # "x"
 ```

+If you recall the definition of the `Tag` synonym, you can substitute
+`Serenade -> Serenade` for `a` in the type of `(#)`, and see that it can quite
+easily be used as something of type `Tag -> String -> Serenade`.

 ### Variables

-In Serenade, variables are used by prefixing them with a `@` character.
-For
+In Serenade, variables are used by prefixing an identifier with a `@` character.
-example, if I have the `name` variable in scope, and would like to use it in the
+For example, if I have the `name` variable in scope, and would like to use it in
-body of an `li` tag, I can do this with the following snippet:
+the body of an `li` tag, I can do this with the following snippet:

 ```
 li Hello, my name is @name